 well as a useful tool to control over mighty subjects.

 Today, we take a journey as a matter of course, not thinking much of a distance of a

-not only clothes, but food, furniture, cooking facilities, tents, and the like, not just
+only clothes, but food, furniture, cooking facilities, tents, and the like, not just for himself

 In this talk, Andrew shows the many lavish and opulent accessories and modes of

-their seasonal “progress” to and from each others estates, and where diplomatic
+seasonal “progress” to and from each others estates, and where diplomatic meetings

-meetings between Kings turned into a contest of rivals to see who could out do each
+between Kings turned into a contest of rivals to see who could out do each other in the

 March 21, 2019

 Victoria and Albert: Art and Love